 Really, why is it that deciding on a programming language is often seen as the most important question when starting a new project?
 When you set out to build a new backend, there's often very few relevant and rational arguments for why one language is better than any other.
 The only real difference is personal taste.

-The same is true for dozens of other decisions we developers make when creating a backend; deciding how to structure the codebase, defining API schemas, etc, often come down to personal preference.
-This fragmentation creates a huge problem: When every stack looks different, all of our tools have to be general purpose.
+We developers make dozens upon dozens of decisions when creating a backend application; deciding how to structure the codebase, defining API schemas, etc. The answers often come down to personal preferences, not technical rationale.
+This creates a huge problem in the form of fragmentation!
+When every stack looks different, all of our tools have to be general purpose.

-When you adopt Encore many of these decisions are already made for you, in a way that ensures your application will follow modern best-practises.
-And when you run your application, Encore's open source parser and compiler checks that you're sticking to the framework.
-This means you're left to focus your energy on what really matters: writing your application's business logic.
+When you adopt Encore, many of these stylistic decisions are already made for you.
+Encore's framework is designed to ensure your application follows modern best-practises.
+And when you run your application, Encore's Open Source parser and compiler checks that you're sticking to the framework.
+This means you're free to focus your energy on what really matters: writing your application's business logic.

-In order to deliver Encore's powerful features, Encore makes heavy use of static analysis — a fancy term for parsing and analyzing the code you write — to build up a very detailed understanding of how your backend works.
+In order to deliver Encore's groundbreaking features and simple developer experience, Encore makes heavy use of static analysis — a fancy term for parsing and analyzing the code you write — to build up a very detailed understanding of how your backend works.
 This understanding is in the shape of a graph, and very closely represents your own mental model about your system: boxes and arrows, representing systems and services that communicate with other systems, pass data and connect to infrastructure.
 We call it the Encore Application Model.

-With the Encore Application Model we can build an entirely new generation of tools that understand what we as developers are trying to do, and then help us do it.
-And that's the key to developer productivity.
+The Encore framework, and every single Encore feature we build, is designed with the Encore Application Model in mind.
+Using the Encore Application Model we're building an entirely new generation of tools that understand what we as developers are trying to do, and then help us do it.
+We believe that's the key to developer productivity.
 And best of all?
-It's open source.
+It's Open Source.

-Many frameworks and tools designed for rapid development are great for prototyping, but become a liability as your application grows.
-Encore is different.
-It's designed from the ground up to be suitable for large scale software engineering.
+Most frameworks and tools designed for rapid development are great for prototyping, but become a liability as your application grows.
+Encore is different!
+Building on our team's long experience from places like Google and Spotify, Encore is designed from the ground up to be suitable for large scale software engineering.
 On top of this foundation are various features designed to make it incredibly easy to get started.
 This means you get the benefits of incredibly rapid prototyping, while your application gracefully handles increased requirements and scale as you move to production and beyond.

 You made it to the end of the page – we hope you are as excited as we are about making backend development fun again!